-Port - enter in this field the number of TCP port through which communication with the monitoring station will be effected.
+- Port enter in this field the number of TCP port through which communication with the monitoring station will be effected.
 You can enter any value from 1 to 65535.
-By default: 12345.

-Encryption key - enter in this field a sequence of 1 to 12 alphanumeric characters (digits, letters and special characters) to define the key for coding of the data to be sent to the monitoring station.

-System identifier - enter in this field a sequence of 4 characters for identification of the device.
+By default: 12345. - Encryption key enter in this field a sequence of 1 to 12 alphanumeric characters (digits, letters and special characters) to define the key for coding of the data to be sent to the monitoring station. - System identifier enter in this field a sequence of 4 characters for identification of the device.
 You can enter digits from 0 to 9 and letters from A to F. Using the digit 0 is not recommended.
 Factory default: 0000 (this string is equivalent to the lack of identifier).
-Together with the identifier, the codes of module generated events will be sent (inputs monitoring, troubles, etc.).

-ETHM key - enter in this field a sequence of 1 to 5 alphanumeric characters for identification of the Ethernet module.

-Note: The data entered in the fields "Port", "Encryption key", "System identifier" and "ETHM key" must be consistent with the corresponding settings defined in the monitoring station.
+Together with the identifier, the codes of module generated events will be sent (inputs monitoring, troubles, etc.). - SIA prefix select this box to activate the field for entering 2 characters which will precede the "System identifier" in case of the SIA format.
+Thus you can obtain an identifier consisting of 6 characters.
+2 hexadecimal characters (digits or letters from A to F) should be programmed.
+If you enter 00, no prefix will be added.
+Using the digit 0 in the prefix is not recommended.
+The option is available if the SIA format is selected. - ETHM key enter in this field a sequence of 1 to 5 alphanumeric characters for identification of the Ethernet module. - Note: The data entered in the fields "Port", "Encryption key", "System identifier" and "ETHM key" must be consistent with the corresponding settings defined in the monitoring station.